Skip to main content

 Permalink

-• Health Savings Account
+• Health Savings Account (HSA)

 An HSA works very much like a flexible spending account (FSA) with some advantages.
 In addition to higher annual contribution limits versus an FSA, the money in the HSA account is fully owned by the employee, and the balance can be carried forward into future years without fear of forfeiture.
-Note: IRS guidelines prohibit an employee from participating in a health care FSA account if they are enrolled in the QHDP/HSA account option.
+Note: IRS guidelines prohibit an employee from participating in a health care FSA account if they are enrolled in the HDHP/HSA account option.

 Important Notes:

-2. Persons currently enrolled in Medicare, or who will be enrolling in 2020, are not eligible for HSA accounts.
+2. Persons currently enrolled in Medicare, or who will be enrolling in 2025, may not be eligible for contributions to their HSA accounts.(Please consult with your tax advisor regarding contribution limitations because of Medicare enrollment.)
 Please go to Bank of America for details.

-• Lower monthly health insurance premiums
+• Lower monthly health insurance premiums because of enrollment in the HDHP

 • HSA contributions to your account are made before federal and FICA taxes